|

 U.S. detonated an Atomic Bomb over the city of Hiroshima.

-Three days later on August 9th, at precisely 11:02 in the
+Three days later on August 9th, at precisely 11:02 in

+of Nagasaki.
 The Japanese called it pikadon (flash-boom).
-There

-Huge poisonous mushroom clouds ascended into the sky and
+blast of heat.
+Huge poisonous mushroom clouds ascended

-a deadly radioactive black rain fell.
-Those at the center
+into the sky and a deadly radioactive black rain fell.

-of the blasts were incinerated, leaving only their shadows
+Those at the center of the blasts were incinerated, leaving

-behind.
-Others were crushed flat by the concussion of the
+only their shadows behind.
+Others were crushed flat by

-blasts.
-Those within a mile and a half of the explosions
+the concussion of the blasts.
+Those within a mile and

-died from unimaginable burns and intense radiation.
+and intense radiation.

 Click